Skip to Content

 Here are some key points to know about child support:

-• Calculating child support: Child support payments are determined based on various factors, including each parent's income, the amount of time each parent spends with the child, and any special needs or expenses of the child.
+• Calculating Child Support Payments: Child support payments are determined based on various factors, including each parent's income, the amount of time each parent spends with the child, and any special needs or expenses of the child.

-• Modifying child support: If there are significant changes in circumstances, such as a change in income or the child's needs, it may be possible to modify the child support order.
+• Modifying Child Support Orders: If there are significant changes in circumstances, such as a change in income or the child's needs, it may be possible to modify the child support order.
 Our attorneys can assist you in filing a modification request.

-• Enforcing child support: If the non-custodial parent fails to make child support payments, there are legal remedies available to enforce the order.
+• Enforcing Child Support Obligations: If the non-custodial parent fails to make child support payments, there are legal remedies available to enforce the order.
 Our team can help you navigate the enforcement process and ensure that you receive the support you and your child are entitled to.

-• Child support and custody: Child support and custody are separate legal matters.
+• Understanding Child Support and Custody: Child support and custody are separate legal matters.
 Even if there are disputes or changes in custody arrangements, child support obligations remain in effect.
 Our attorneys can help you understand how child support and custody intersect.

-Give us a call today at (858) 492-7968 or contact us online to discuss your options with a child support lawyer in San Diego.
+Give us a call today at (858) 492-7968 or contact us online to discuss your options with a San Diego child support lawyer.

 How Is Child Support Calculated in San Diego County?